-PART F includes inspection, assessment, and repair data both within and outside HCAs.
-In Part L, the number of HCA miles is collected by-State/OCS portion and by INTERstate/INTRAstate.
+PART F includes inspection, assessment, and repair data both within and outside HCAs and segments subject to assessment under §192.710s.
+In Part L, the number of HCA and §192.710 miles is collected by-State/OCS portion and by INTERstate/INTRAstate.
 The online system will provide Part F for INTERSTATE assets only after an INTERstate Part L with transmission miles is created.
-Until HCA miles are entered in an INTERstate Part L, the "within HCA" portions of Part F will remain locked.
+Until HCA or §192.710 miles are entered in an INTERstate Part L, the "within HCA" and "within §192.710" portions of Part F will remain locked.
 For INTRAstate assets, a similar process is followed but Part F will be created for each State with INTRAstate transmission.

-Part G includes assessment data only within an HCA.
-Until HCA miles are entered in the applicable Part L, this section will remain locked.
+Part G includes assessment data within an HCA or §192.710.
+Until HCA or §192.710 miles are entered in the applicable Part L, these sections will remain locked.